-< It is my experience with group-housed guinea pigs that the animals like hay more than any other substrate.
+< Guinea pigs like hay more than any other substrate.
 Is it practicable on a regular basis to provide single-caged or pair-caged guinea pigs with an amount of hay that is sufficient for them to hide in/under? >

 Loose hay autoclaved at 220° F for 5 minutes is the best enrichment for guinea pigs.
 I have used it successfully for a decade with our animals.
 They nest and hide in the hay, and they eat it.
 They will trill when you bring them new hay.
 Their excitement shows you that hay is a species-appropriate enrichment for them.